Adriana Behar

-Sport journey
+Sports career

 Behar began her sports career as a figure skater at the age of 10 at Flamengo.
-At the age of 16, she migrated to indoor volleyball, where she played professionally in Italy for three seasons.
+At the age of 16, she switched to indoor volleyball, where she played professionally in Italy for three seasons.

-In 1992, back in Brazil, Adriana decided to dedicate herself to beach volleyball, starting a new phase in her sports career.
+In 1992, back in Brazil, Adriana dedicated herself to beach volleyball, starting a new phase in her sports career.

 In 1995, after the suggestion of coach Letícia Pessoa, Adriana formed a duo with Shelda Bedê.
-This partnership would last 12 seasons and would become one of the most successful in the history of beach volleyball.
+This partnership lasted 12 seasons and became one of the most successful in the history of beach volleyball.
 Together, they won more than a thousand victories and 114 titles.

 Adriana and Shelda won world championships in 1999 and 2001 and maintained their lead in the world rankings in 2000, 2001 and 2004.

 At the 2000 Sydney Olympics, the pair reached the final after winning four matches, winning the silver medal.

 They repeated the feat at the Athens 2004 Olympic Games, where they again took silver, becoming the first female pair to win more than one Olympic medal.